Webador/SlmMail/docs/Mailgun.md

 ### Batch sending

 Batch sending allows you to send an e-mail to a group from one single API call.
-By using recipient variables, you can define custom parameters to each recipient.
+By using recipient variables, you can define custom parameters for each recipient.

 ```php
 $message = new \SlmMail\Mail\Message\Mailgun();